AyuGram/AyuGramDocs/android/filters.md

 Also, if the last message in the dialog is filtered, it's blurred in a dialog list.
 !!!

-You can *quickly* add a filter by selecting some text in a message.
+You can *quickly* add a filter to current chat or to global by selecting some text in a message and clicking "Add filter".

 ## Hide from blocked users